kaylagandrus/semigroup_types/README.md

 The write-up for our paper On the Realizable Types of Numerical Semigroups can be viewed under semigrouptypes.pdf.
-The code used to support our findings can be found on the GitHub website, the link to which is provided.
+The code used to support our findings can be found on the GitHub website; the link is provided in the About section.